Voice Mode

 📖 Using a different tool?
 See our Integration Guides for Cursor, VS Code, Gemini CLI, and more!

-Watch Voice Mode in action:
+Watch Voice Mode in action with Claude Code:

 See Voice Mode working with Google's Gemini CLI (their implementation of Claude Code):